TL;DR at the end of the post for the lazy fellows

 Email overload!
 Don’t we all hate it?
 But, every once in a while, an email comes along, which proves us wrong.
 A little more than a year ago, one such mail landed in my office mail box.
 It was about an online lecture detailing how HANA works (to be specific, the prototype, SansoucciDB), by none other than Hasso Plattner, one of the co-founders of the company.
 Being the enthusiastic kid who laps up every oppurtunity to learn, I signed up for it.
 No one knew that this would be the beginning of a very interesting journey.

-My college, course content for a course.
+My college, BITS Pilani, has been conducting online courses for a few years.
+I had also heard of similar attempts by the IITs, and had even downloaded the (very popular) MIT-OCW content for a course.
 But, I had never actually attended a complete course, so I was a little skeptical as to whether I would complete it.
-A few of my close friends from office also signed up for the <a title=”IMDB Course on OpenHPI”), so there was some hope.
+A few of my close friends from office also signed up for the course, so there was some hope.
 The course started, and we were excited to hear Hasso Plattner speak.

 Having intern-ed at a place where SAP’s ERP was the primary transaction software, and the primary analysis software was provided by a different company, I had some idea of the amount of byte-pushing that happens in most corporate networks today.
 Also, the place had a lot of custom development on top of SAP as it was a forging industry.
 Hence, when Hasso Plattner spoke about the unification of OLTP and OLAP as well as the simplification of application development, I was hooked.